NVIDIA/aistore/sdk/python/README.md

 and so on.

+For more information and usage examples, please see [Jupyter notebook](/sdk/python/sdk-tutorial.ipynb) tutorial.

 ## AIS supports multiple [backends](/docs/providers.md)

 AWS works only with one kind of buckets - AWS buckets.
 AWS SDK functions accept only the bucket name, e.g. `create_bucket(Bucket="bck")`.